5 Simple Routines to Keep Down Family Clutter

 Group your products and supplies.

 Now that my closet is pretty minimal, my favorite heat mapping method is done by grouping products and supplies.
-It’s amazing because you can use it absolutely anywhere and it’s so simple!
+It's amazing because you can use it absolutely anywhere, and it's so simple!

 As you use an item, start a new group to the left or right of the original group.
-For example, when you wash your face, simply place the cleanser back in the cabinet where you grabbed it only this time, and place it in the “used” group to the right or left of the unused facial products.
-After a month or so check to see which items are still in the “unused” group These are the things that haven’t been reached for.
+For example, when you wash your face, simply place the cleanser back in the cabinet where you grabbed it only this time and place it in the "used" group to the right or left of the unused facial products.
+After a month or so, check to see which items are still in the "unused" group.
+These are the things that haven't been reached for.

 #2.
 Separate The Weak From The Herd.

-This is literally how I think about my decluttering ventures.
-I’m separating the weak from the herd – removing the dead weight from the valued group.
-It reminds me of that song by Beyonce, “to the left, to the left, everything you own in a box to the left.”
-All of those untouched items in the ‘left’ pile are going in a box.
+This is actually how I think about my decluttering ventures.
+I'm separating the weak from the herd – removing the dead weight from the valued group.
+It reminds me of that song by Beyonce, "to the left, to the left, everything you own in a box to the left."
+All of those untouched items in the 'left' pile are going in a box.

-Without this step, heat mapping wouldn’t work!
-Sure, heat mapping is great for building awareness which is important- but it’s even more important what you do with that awareness.
-Once you realize the clothes or products that aren’t being used it’s time to take action and remove them.
-This step can be done on a routine basis as well!
-Set aside a bit of time once a week or month to swoop up the items in the “unused” grouping.
+Without this step, heat mapping wouldn't work!
+Sure, heat mapping is great for building awareness, but what you do with that awareness is even more important.
+Once you realize the clothes or products that aren't being used, it's time to take action and remove them.

 #3.
 Wishlist When Shopping.

 Sometimes, keeping down the family clutter involves resisting new items.
-If you continue to bring new things in at the same rate as you discard, you’re won’t see much decrease in your clutter.
-That’s why one of the most important clutter-busting simple routines is to develop a method for curbing shopping.
+If you continue to bring new things in at the same rate as you discard, you won't see much decrease in your clutter.
+That's why one of the most important clutter-busting simple routines is to develop a method for curbing shopping.

-Let’s talk about a little thing called “delayed gratification”.
-I’m sure you’ve heard of it.
+Let's talk about a little thing called "delayed gratification."
+I'm sure you've heard of it.
 This is the enemy of impulse.
-Here’s a trick: it’s much easier to ‘wishlist’ an item for “later” than it is to abandon the impulse altogether.
+Here's a trick: it's much easier to 'wishlist' an item for "later" than it is to abandon the impulse altogether.

-When you’re browsing Amazon and see an awesome new thing you didn’t know you needed (until now) try adding it to a wishlist.
-Rather than strictly telling yourself “NO”, which feels negative, click that ‘wishlist it’ button.
-It’s like a magical compartment for all of your shopping wishes.
+When you're browsing Amazon and see an awesome new thing you didn't know you needed (until now), try adding it to a wishlist.
+Rather than strictly telling yourself "NO," which feels negative, click that 'wishlist it' button.
+It's like a magical compartment for all of your shopping wishes.

-If you still want it a week later then it’s still there for you.
-But if you forget that it’s there altogether, you’ve just saved yourself space and money.
+If you still want it a week later, then it's still there for you.
+But if you forget that it's there altogether, you've just saved yourself space and money.
 I share my experience with this even more in an article I wrote about curbing your shopping urges.

 #4.
 Sort The Papers As You Get Them.